Anti-money laundering

 Anti-money laundering risks in the accountancy sector

-When carrying out their firm-wide risk assessment and undertaking their CDD, regulated businesses should give consideration to:
+When carrying out their firm-wide risk assessment and undertaking their CDD, regulated businesses should give consideration to the following.

-• the UK National risk assessment of proliferation financing which highlights the key proliferation financing threats facing the UK today, as well as the specific vulnerabilities in the UK economy and financial system which actors may target to gain financing for their proliferation activities
+This highlights the key proliferation financing threats facing the UK today, as well as the specific vulnerabilities in the UK economy and financial system which actors may target to gain financing for their proliferation activities.

 Suspicious Activity Reporting

-Once you have submitted a SAR, you must not discuss, inform or tip off the party involved as this will lead to an investigation being prejudiced, so you must give careful consideration to how you will handle your relationship after submitting this.
+Once you've submitted a SAR you must not discuss, inform or tip off the party involved as this will lead to an investigation being prejudiced (a ("tipping off" offence), so you must give careful consideration to how you will handle your relationship after submitting this.

 For more information on what must be reported, when and how a report should be made and consent please refer to AMLGAS.